Himujjal/data_structures_algorithms/README.md

-# Data Strucutures and Algorithms Multiple Languages
+# Data Structures and Algorithms in Multiple Languages

 ## This Repository is for two purposes.

-1. To Learn Data Structures and Algorithms
+1. To Learn Data Structures and Algorithms for Interview and otherwise.
-2. To Learn Rust and how it should be used.
+2. To Learn Languages like Rust and getting a good grasp on them.

 ## Pre-requirements: